 Kelly is a graduate of UC Berkeley and Stanford’s Mass Media Institute.
 While at Stanford, she worked as an intern at KPIX-TV in San Francisco.

-During her news career, she has covered both local and national stories including California earthquakes, wildfires, floods and the tragedy at Columbine in Colorado.
-She has interviewed newsmakers, including several sitting presidents, Caesar Chavez, Arnold Schwarzenegger and the artist Christo while covering his Umbrella Project art constellation along the Grapevine in Southern California.
+During her news career, she has covered both local and national stories including earthquakes, wildfires, floods and the tragedy at Columbine High School in Colorado.
+She has interviewed several sitting presidents as well as Caesar Chavez, Arnold Schwarzenegger, and the artist Christo, while covering his Umbrella Project art constellation along the Grapevine in Southern California.

 A highlight: being serenaded by Woody Harrelson with the “Kelly Song”.
-With an avid interest in fitness, she has reported while scuba diving for a story on underwater Tahoe, followed the training of the Discovery Channel Pro Cycling Team and interviewed the first blind mountain climber to reach the top of Mount Everest.
+With an avid interest in fitness, she has reported while scuba diving for a story on underwater Tahoe, followed the training of the Discovery Channel Pro Cycling Team, and interviewed the first blind mountain climber to reach the top of Mount Everest.

-Kelly was born in Los Gatos, grew up in the Bay Area and later moved to Yuba City where she went to high school and is proud to be a Honker.
-In her spare time, you can find her kickboxing or paddleboarding.
+Kelly was born and raised in the Bay Area and later moved to Yuba City and is proud to be a Honker.
+In her spare time, you can find her kickboxing, kayaking, and paddleboarding.